gdsports/NSGadget_Teensy/README.md

 ## examples/NSGamepad

 Teensy LC impersonates a USB NS Gamepad.
+This should also work on Teensy 3 and Teensy 4.

 Select "NS Gamepad" from the "Tools > USB Type" menu.